jovialcupid9-coder/xiao-c3-server/README.md

                                       return len; // it must return what og was returning.
 It's not important how many bytes were printed but how much oryginally should be
                                 });
 During run time i call digitalWrite with wrong values to trigger print.
 It partially works, It misses part of prints still.
 Implement a way that will reroute all of them.
+Must be thread-safe.
+If possible do not use dynamic allocation to prevent heap fragmentation.
 This is my read from UART0:

 E (20366) gpio: gpio_set_level(227): GPIO output gpio_num error